CoManD-UI-Webdevelopment/CoManD-Component-Library/README.md

 ## Project description
 ```
-Library with UI vue-components for oyur web site projects.
+Library with UI vue3-components for your web-based projects.
 The library is based on comand-frontend-framework which is a required dependency.
 The components use the same html/css-structure and variables.
 ```